TimothyBritt/github-issue-migrate/README.md

 This will migrate issues, their labels, and their comments, in order from the source to the target.
 Done!

+### Considerations

+- This simple tool utilizes the [Octokit](https://github.com/octokit/octokit.rb) library for all the heavy lifiting.
+- The octokit auto-paginate feature will only handle smallish collections of issues (if you have under 500, you should be okay.)
+If you have a large list of issues, you will have to hack the code to handle this.
+- Label colors are not transferred but the labels are.
+You can easily reapply the colors of your labels by editing the labels in the issues panel of your repository.
+- Original names of issue creators are not preserved.
+All migrated issues are shown as "Opened by" the username used in the migration client initializer.
+- Created at timestamps are not preserved, all issues will show as created at the time that the migration was executed.

 This is a super-simple, utility that could be easily adapted and reused in other projects!
 Feel free to fork, break, fix and contribute.
 Enjoy!